High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Summary and Conclusion

-\begin{itemize} \item The emission in the [O~III], [S~II], H$\alpha$ and H$\beta$ lines traces a bi-cone morphology, with an elongation in the North-West and South-East directions and traces closely the X-ray diffuse emission seen in X-rays by {\it Chandra}. \item The majority of the emission within the bi-cones is Seyfert-type and is characterized by moderate SLI values ($60$\% of the Seyfert pixels have SLI$<0.5$).
-For most of these points, the source of excitation is AGN photoionization. \item The NW and SE cones show clear differences. \item The NW ionization cone displays a relatively smooth excitation profile, dominated by AGN photoionization. \item Three higher SLI values arcs located at projected radii of $\sim300$, $\sim500$, and $\sim700$\,pc are found in the NW cone.
+\begin{itemize} \item The emission in the [O~III], [S~II], H$\alpha$ and H$\beta$ lines traces a bi-cone morphology, with an elongation in the North-West and South-East directions. { The optical emission} traces closely the X-ray diffuse emission seen in X-rays by {\it Chandra}. \item The majority of the emission within the bi-cones is Seyfert-type and is characterized by moderate SLI values ($90$\% of the Seyfert pixels have SLI$<0.4$).Based on theoretical models for most of these points, the { likely} source of excitation is AGN photoionization. \item { All regions with SLI $>0.45$ are consistent with fast-shock excitation.
+For some, shock-induced excitation is the only viable origin, while for others the emission can be also explained by photoionization. } \item The SLI$>0.45$ pixels are clustered in the SE cone inner region ($\lesssim200$\,pc from the nucleus).
+These points overlap with a region of soft X-ray emission excess and with the inner edge of the radio lobe.
+Their position on the { VO} diagram is consistent with excitation by fast shocks ($\gtrsim1000$\,km\,s$^{-1}$).
+The remaining Seyfert-classified pixels in the SE cone, which have lower SLI ($<0.4$) values, are consistent with AGN photoionization, but SE cone shows widespread SLI inhomogeneities. \item The NW ionization cone displays a relatively smooth excitation profile, dominated by AGN photoionization.
+Three higher SLI values ($\sim0.2$--$0.3$) arcs located at projected radii of $\sim350$, $\sim550$, and $\sim750$\,pc are found in the NW cone.
 These ridges may reflect past AGN activity cycles, with inferred timescales of $\sim(1$--$2)\times10^3$ years assuming light-travel time, up to $\sim(5$--$10)\times10^3$ years for a jet propagation velocity of $0.2c$, or $(3-7)\times10^5$\,yrs for typical [OIII] outflow velocities.
-Alternatively, these features may be linked to nonuniform profile of the ISM. \item In contrast, the SE cone shows inhomogeneities in SLI values, with high-SLI (SLI$\gtrsim0.4$) points grouped in its inner region ($\lesssim200$\,pc from the nucleus).
-These points overlap with a region of soft X-ray emission excess and with the inner edge of the radio lobe.
-Their position on the BPT diagram is consistent with excitation by fast shocks ($\gtrsim1000$\,km\,s$^{-1}$).
-The remaining Seyfert-classified pixels in the SE cone, which have lower SLI ($<0.4$) values, are consistent with AGN photoionization. \item A LINER-type cocoon envelops both ionization cones, most prominently in the NW direction, where it appears as a smooth and spatially continuous structure.
+Alternatively, these features may be linked to nonuniform profile of the ISM. { Overall average SLI value decreases by $\sim0.1$ radially.} \item A LINER-type cocoon envelops both ionization cones, most prominently in the NW direction, where it appears as a smooth and spatially continuous structure.
 The LINER cocoons are $\sim 100$--$200$\,pc thick and extends out to at least $0.5$\,kpc from the nucleus.
 The gradual SLI transition across cone boundaries suggests a layered ionization structure, shaped by AGN winds interacting with the ISM, obscured AGN radiation, lower-velocity shocks, or a combination of these. \end{itemize}